Multi-armed bandit: Empirical motivation

 In these practical examples, the problem requires balancing reward maximization based on the knowledge already acquired with attempting new actions to further increase knowledge.
 This is known as the exploitation vs. exploration tradeoff in machine learning.
+The original slot-machine formulation has also been examined using real-world gambling behavior.
+A 2024 study using casino gambling records treated players' repeated choices among slot machines with unknown odds as a large-scale multi-armed bandit problem.
+More experienced players tended to select machines with better odds and showed greater consistency in their machine choices over time, patterns consistent with learning and greater exploitation of better-known options.

 The model has also been used to control dynamic allocation of resources to different projects, answering the question of which project to work on, given uncertainty about the difficulty and payoff of each possibility.

 Originally considered by Allied scientists in World War II, it proved so intractable that, according to Peter Whittle, the problem was proposed to be dropped over Germany so that German scientists could also waste their time on it.

 The version of the problem now commonly analyzed was formulated by Herbert Robbins in 1952.